 You need a Disaster Recovery (DR) plan in place that accounts for multiple recovery scenarios and compounding resource restrictions.

 When you build your DR plan, make sure you understand what sort of downtime your business can withstand.
-Every organization is different, so perform a business impact analysis (BIA) to determine what is acceptable for you.
+Every organisation is different, so perform a business impact analysis (BIA) to determine what is acceptable for you.

 Your production environment is constantly changing, with impacts on application interdependencies and other aspects that can hamstring your recovery.
 If you’re not keeping track of these changes, the resulting resiliency perception gaps can leave you scrambling – or worse, unable to recover – when you experience a disaster.